-My art relies on encaustics (pigmented beeswax) and mixed media including natural and man-made fibers: dyed, painted, torn, burned, fused with polymer or sewn together.
-I use brushes, the heat gun, the sewing machine as my principal tools and stitch as a personal mark.
-I am interested in surfaces and textures, from almost transparent surfaces, forming webs and connections, to built-up layers that are rich in disturbing histories and a language of their own.
+My art this year is a lot about cycles of life: death, birth, menopause, nature and it's cycles.
+I work in many different mediums.
+I use brushes, the heat gun, the sewing machine, clay, paints and more as my principal tools.
+I am interested in surfaces and textures, from almost transparent surfaces, forming webs and connections, to built-up layers that are rich and have a language of their own.

 The relationship between humans and nature has been, and continues to be, one of dominance.
 I feel that as an artist, I try to look at nature differently and critically question my actions within society and my relationship to the environment.
 My larger goal is to show in different ways that balance is fragile, that we are members of our ecosystems, and that we are thus interdependent.
 Subtle changes in dynamics can propel a current natural system into a completely new and unpredictable state that never existed before.